shanebdavis/mxp/EXPEDITION_METHOD.md

 3. **Overbuilding unused features:** Teams invest heavily in building features or functionality that end up never being used, wasting both time and money.
 4. **Skyrocketing costs:** Inefficient planning and execution can easily cause project costs to multiply, far exceeding what was actually required.

-In all these cases, in retrospect, it's trivial to identify to identify the problem: some key bit of knowledge was discovered too late.
+In all these cases, in retrospect, it's trivial to identify the problem: some key bit of knowledge was discovered too late.

 The key to project success is knowledge:

 1. Generate the right knowledge
 2. At the right time